poeyahay/AFib_PGS/README.md

 ## Preprocess trait-specific GWAS summary statistics

-Preprocessing steps for the trait-specific GWAS summary statistics, before SBayesRC input, are detailed in the *Supplementary Materials* of our paper, within the section **“PGS generation using SBayesRC”** and the subsections *“Input file formatting”* and *“Data conversion and preprocessing.”*
+Preprocessing steps for the trait-specific GWAS summary statistics, before SBayesRC input, are detailed in the *Supplementary Materials* of our paper.

+Relevant sections include:

+- **PGS generation using SBayesRC**
+  - *Input file formatting*
+  - *Data conversion and preprocessing*

 ## Run SBayesRC